krasp-ai/helpme/README.md

 # helpme
 Understand (or grasp) how LLMs can help you for your job.

+## Abstract

+The integration of large language models (LLMs) in your work can be challenging, especially if none of your peers use LLMs.
+Looking at conventional LLM benchmarks provides you with very little useful information, as likely none of the tasks you do on a daily basis are directly assessed.
+In this project, we propose a novel way of creating custom benchmarks that evaluate how LLMs can help you in your specific job.
+Whilst these benchmarks cannot provide exhaustive proof if LLMs can help you well on an explicit task, they can provide a first starting point for making use of the capabilities of LLMs in your work.

+## Project outputs

+- GitHub repo
+- Python package
+- Paper
+- User App

 ## Example usage

 #### 1. User input: job title and description (in **bold**)